Anastasia-Labs/data-structures/closeout-report/trifecta-of-data-structures.typ

 == Challenge KPIs
 \
-  + *Enhancing Scalability of Cardano:*  Given the inherent constraints of the blockchain, such as the ledger rules and transaction size limitations, we challenged ourselves to build advanced data structures (Merkle trees, Tries, and Linked Lists).
+  + *Enhancing scalability of Cardano:*  Given the inherent constraints of the blockchain, such as the ledger rules and transaction size limitations, we challenged ourselves to build advanced data structures (Merkle trees, Tries, and Linked Lists).
 These structures enable larger and more complex smart contract applications, which are significant to enhancing the scalability of DApps on Cardano.

-  + *Addressing Insufficient onchain data structures on Cardano:* Recognising the absence of shared design patterns and limited availability of practical examples for scaling solutions in the Cardano community.
+  + *Addressing insufficient onchain data structures on Cardano:* Recognising the absence of shared design patterns and limited availability of practical examples for scaling solutions in the Cardano community.
 We implemented advanced data structures (Merkle trees, Tries, and Linked Lists in Aiken and Plutarch) and provided comprehensive, well structured and easy to understand documentation and tutorials, thereby enriching the educational resources available to developers whilst providing efficient and scalable data structures for Cardano smart contracts as well as serving as a valuable resource for developers looking to understand and implement these data structures in their own projects.
-  + *Ensuring Code Quality and Production-Ready Resources:* The project upheld high standards of code quality, adherence to best practices and readiness for production in the implementation of these structures through thorough code reviews and unit tests, to ensure reliability and efficiency for the developer community.
+  + *Ensuring code quality and production-ready resources:* The project upheld high standards of code quality, adherence to best practices and readiness for production in the implementation of these structures through thorough code reviews and unit tests, to ensure reliability and efficiency for the developer community.
 \
 == Project KPIs
 List of project KPIs and how the project addressed them: